-The Whitehall Group are delighted that Sir Lawrence Freedman, KCMG, CBE, PC, FBA, Emeritus Professor of War Studies, King’s College London will be joining members and guests for an on-line discussion on Thursday, 6th October at 2pm.
-During a 30-minute interview style discussion Sir Lawrence be discussing ‘The evolving situation in the Ukraine’.
+The Whitehall Group were delighted that Sir Lawrence Freedman, KCMG, CBE, PC, FBA, Emeritus Professor of War Studies, King’s College London joined members and guests for an on-line discussion on Thursday, 6th October at 2pm.
+During a 30-minute interview style discussion Sir Lawrence discussed ‘The evolving situation in the Ukraine’.

-To register your attendance please click on the link: https://goodbody.zoom.us/webinar/register/WN_CMSIjcNPSoya3mjhltLKcg
+To listen to a recording of the talk please click on the link:

 If you would like to find out more about the Whitehall Group events or if you are interested in membership to the Whitehall Group please contact the Group Secretary, Fiona Jones by emailing firstname.lastname@example.org